IMPP - Frequently Asked Questions (FAQ)

 If I complete the program, am I likely to find a midwifery job in Canada?

-Between 2003 and 2018, 88 percent of IEM graduates found midwifery positions in Canada within three months of completing the IMPP.
-However, sometimes graduates have to move to find midwifery positions.
+Between 2003 and 2021, 90 percent of IEM graduates found midwifery positions in Canada within three months of completing the IMPP.
+However, graduates often have to relocate to find midwifery positions.

-Can I complete the IMPP on my own schedule, by distance, or online?
+Can I complete the IMPP on my own schedule?